nzge/nzge.github.io/_posts/2025-04-10-Open Source.md

 author: nzge
 ---

+The world is becoming more and more open source.
 We stand on the backs of giants.
 Or maybe one metaphorical giant rather.
+Each brick is built upon a layer of bricks

+Modern computing is built off the critical of work of our prodigious forefathers, the ken thompsons and guidos of the world.

 Many current tools scrape/aggregate resources from across the web.
 Most egregious instances of this at the forefront of media are the various AI tools we use now on a daily basis.
 Is this forgery/thievery or the next step in human evolution?
 That we as a singular race can levy the intellect of the entire human race, as one breathing unit?
 Open source on a global scale?